Connect with others who understand.

 Written by Joan Grossman

 Although psoriasis can occur anywhere on the body, it rarely develops on the nipples.
-Other skin disease symptoms on the nipples can resemble psoriasis, so it’s important to know whether these symptoms are indeed from psoriasis or another medical condition.
+However, other skin diseases on the nipples can resemble psoriasis.
+It’s important to know whether your symptoms are psoriasis or another medical condition.

-Although uncommon, psoriasis on the nipples can take a toll on the quality of your life.
-It can be distressing if psoriasis or another skin condition occurs in a delicate area such as your nipples or genitalia.
-It’s essential to get an accurate diagnosis and appropriate treatment.
+Psoriasis on the nipples can take a toll on your quality of life.
+Having symptoms of psoriasis or another skin condition in a delicate area, such as your nipples or genitalia, can be distressing as well as uncomfortable.
+An accurate diagnosis and appropriate treatment are essential for your overall comfort and mental health.

 “OMG I’m miserable 😭.
 My skin burns, and it hurts to bathe.
 I even broke out on my nipples.
 I’m covered,” wrote a MyPsoriasisTeam member.

-Psoriasis is a disease that causes skin cells to rapidly reproduce, leading to thickened skin plaques that become inflamed, because of dysfunction in the immune system.
-Symptoms of plaque psoriasis on the nipple may include dry skin and discolored patches, with white scales that can be itchy or painful.
+Psoriasis is an immune-mediated condition that causes skin cells to multiply too quickly.
+This fast growth leads to thickened skin plaques.
+Because the immune system doesn’t work properly, these plaques become inflamed.
+Symptoms of plaque psoriasis on the nipple may include dry and discolored patches of skin, with white scales that can be itchy or painful.

-Genital psoriasis and psoriasis that occurs under the breasts, in the armpits, and in other moist skin folds is usually a type of inverse psoriasis, also known as flexural psoriasis.
-Inverse psoriasis is characterized by smooth, discolored skin (purplish, brown, or red, depending on your natural skin tone), rather than skin with white or silvery scales.
+Genital psoriasis — and psoriasis that occurs under the breasts, in the armpits, and in other moist skin folds — is usually a type of inverse psoriasis (also called flexural psoriasis).
+Inverse psoriasis is characterized by smooth purple, brown, or red skin (depending on your natural skin tone), rather than skin with white or silvery scales.

 Psoriasis on the Nipples and Breastfeeding

-People with psoriasis are susceptible to a condition called the Koebner phenomenon, which can cause new lesions to form on previously clear areas if skin is scratched, injured, or irritated, even lightly.
+People with psoriasis are prone to the Koebner phenomenon.
+In this condition, new lesions appear on previously clear areas if the skin is even lightly scratched, injured, or irritated.
 The soreness and stress that can come with breastfeeding a baby may cause the Koebner phenomenon, with psoriasis lesions forming on the nipples and areola.

 Soreness and irritation caused by breastfeeding can lead to psoriasis lesions on the nipple, perhaps as a result of the Koebner phenomenon — when injury causes an outbreak on what had been clear skin.
-(CC BY-NC-ND 3.0 NZ/DermNet)
+(CC BY-NC-ND 4.0/DermNet)

-One MyPsoriasisTeam member shared their experience of developing psoriasis on the nipple from breastfeeding.
-“My worst problem was with breastfeeding, as my cracked nipples developed psoriasis, which lasted for years and years,” they said.
+One MyPsoriasisTeam member shared their experience with nipple psoriasis from breastfeeding: “My worst problem was with breastfeeding, as my cracked nipples developed psoriasis, which lasted for years and years.”

-Psoriasis is not contagious and cannot spread to a baby through breastfeeding, but an outbreak on the nipple could make breastfeeding uncomfortable or painful and worsen the condition.
+Psoriasis isn’t contagious, so you can’t spread it to your baby by breastfeeding.
+However, a psoriasis flare-up on the nipple could make breastfeeding uncomfortable or painful.
 This area can also get infected when the skin barrier is disrupted.

-Other skin conditions on the nipples that may look like psoriasis include nipple eczema, nipple candidiasis, and Paget’s disease of the breast.
+Other skin conditions that may look like psoriasis include nipple eczema, nipple candidiasis, and Paget’s disease of the breast.

-Eczema is a common skin condition that can cause different types of rashes.
-Eczema on the nipples can be discolored, scaly, and itchy.
-It may affect both the nipple and areola.
-Infants and children are particularly prone to eczema on the nipple, but it can also occur in adults (both male and female).
-Eczema cannot be cured, but symptoms are typically managed with topical treatments and — in more severe cases — systemic medications.
+Eczema is a common skin condition that causes different types of rashes.
+Eczema on the nipples can be discolored, scaly, and itchy, and it may affect both the nipple and areola.
+Infants and children are particularly prone to eczema on the nipple, but it can also occur in adults.

 Like psoriasis, eczema can cause discoloration and scaly skin around the nipple and areola.
-Eczema of the nipple is more common in children than adults.
-(CC BY-NC-ND 3.0 NZ/DermNet)
+Eczema of the nipple is more common in children than in adults.
+(CC BY-NC-ND 4.0/DermNet)

 Paget’s Disease of the Breast